This post was updated on May 25, 2017 to reflect information from Qdoba Mexican Eats’ 2017 FDD (Item 7).

 13. Real Property Lease/Purchase Costs: varies depending on location

 - The cost to purchase or lease real estate will vary depending on factors such as the location of the property, the condition of the local real estate market, the ability to negotiate favorable terms of sale or lease, current economic conditions, etc.

 - Most franchisees lease rather than purchase, and most franchised locations are in-line or end cap real estate space (as opposed to freestanding locations).

 14. Business Licenses, Health Permits, and Similar Permits: $100 to $3,000 (varies depending on location)

 15. Additional Funds (3 months): $98,000 to $272,000

 - The amount of additional funds you will need will depend on the time necessary to achieve cash flow to cover operating expenses.
 This amount is the minimum recommended for a 3-month contingency.

-- Qdoba ha compiled these estimates based on its experience in Company markets across the United States, excluding Manhattan, New York, because of its atypical population density.
+- Qdoba ha compiled these estimates based on its actual and expected costs in Company markets across the United States.